f5devcentral/tmos-cloudinit/README.md

 The declarations must be coherent with the deployment environment.
 As an example, the f5-declarative-onboarding declaration would need to include the `internal` VLAN and the `self_1nic` SelfIP classes to properly declare a 1NIC deployment.

-This cloudinit module optionally composes f5-declarative-onboarding declarations in the `/var/lib/cloud/f5-declarative-onboarding` directory on BIG-IP.
+This cloudinit module optionally composes f5-declarative-onboarding declarations in the `/var/lib/cloud/f5-declarative-onboarding` directory on TMOS.
 This declaration is in JSON format.

-This cloudinit module optionally composes f5-appsvcs-extension declarations in the `/var/lib/cloud/f5-appsvcs-extension` directory on the BIG-IP.
+This cloudinit module optionally composes f5-appsvcs-extension declarations in the `/var/lib/cloud/f5-appsvcs-extension` directory on the TMOS.
 This declaration is in JSON format.

 | Module Attribute | Default | Description|
 | --------------------- | -----------| ---------------|